This article was updated on August 22, 2018.

-A workers' compensation carrier audit is when companies typically uncover errors — like premium overpayments or money owed on the compensation policy.
+A workers' compensation carrier audit is when organizations typically uncover errors — like premium overpayments or money owed on the compensation policy.

 Follow these three steps to reveal costly insurance policy risks, issues or questions now, before your carrier audit.

 Inaccurate premium payments can seriously interrupt your cash flow.
-Keep an eye open for signs that you may be paying too much or not enough for the compenation policy.
+Keep an eye open for signs that you may be paying too much or not enough for the compensation policy.

 - Experienced significant unexplained changes in premium costs?